-In connection with the Red Lion acquisition, the Operating Partnership issued to ARC Properties, Inc., a limited partner in the property, warrants to purchase 83,333 OP Units with an exercise price of \$13.50 per unit, subject to anti-dilution adjustments.
-The warrants became fully vested in January 2004, and expire in May 2012.
+In connection with the Red Lion acquisition in 2002, the Operating Partnership issued to ARC Properties, Inc., a limited partner in the property, warrants to purchase 83,333 OP Units with an exercise price of \$13.50 per unit, subject to anti-dilution adjustments.
+The warrants became fully vested in January 2004 and expire in May 2012.
 The first 27,778 warrants were capitalized at fair value as part of the Red Lion acquisition cost, with the balance of their fair value amortized through December 31, 2003.
-Approximately \$43,000 of such amortization was charged to earnings during the first quarter of 2003.
+Approximately \$43,000 and \$85,000 of such amortization were charged to earnings during the three months and six months ended June 30, 2003, respectively.

 During the first quarter of 2003, 46,000 shares of common stock were issued in exchange for 552 Series A cumulative redeemable preferred OP Units, and 6,000 shares of common stock were issued at \$15.83 per share to vendors for services rendered.
+During the second quarter of 2003, the 46,000 shares issued in the first quarter were converted back to 552 Series A cumulative redeemable preferred OP Units.